Gowee/json2pyi/README.md

 - [x] <del>Refactor to unify TypedDict and dataclass generation</del> Seperated intendedly for clear code structure.
 - [x] Compile to WASM and provide a Web-based app
 - [ ] Allow to tweak more options on Web app (partially blocked by https://github.com/vhiribarren/raytracer-rust/issues/8)
-- [ ] Avoid merge data types with totally different structures in a union
+- [ ] Avoid merging data types with totally different structures in a union
 - [ ] Avoid unnecessary heap allocation by reducing one-time usage of Vec
 - [ ] Allow specifying the order of generated data types
 - [ ] Support more input types, such as JSON Schema